leekli/nc-news-backend/README.md

 ### **Environment setup:**

-- Once the repo has been clongedYou will need to create two .env files in the root folder: with the `.env.test` and `.env.development` file names.
+- Once the repo has been cloned, you will need to create two .env files in the root folder: with the `.env.test` and `.env.development` file names in the root directory.
-- In each of these `.env` files you will need to add `PGDATABASE=<database_name_here>` to each file, pointing to the relevant database:
+- In each of these corresponding `.env` files you will need to add `PGDATABASE=<database_name_here>` to each file, pointing to the relevant database:

-  > .development database is `nc_news`
+  > .env.development database is `nc_news`

-  > .test database is `nc_news_test`
+  > .env.test database is `nc_news_test`

 ### **Database set-up and seeding:**

-- Before using or testing the application, you will need to set the database up and then seed it with the data:
+- Before using or testing the application, you will need to set the database up, and then seed it with the data:

 ```
 $ npm run setup-dbs